NMaxCarr/GamingTimeManager/README.md

 This [Playnite](https://playnite.link) extension adds feature to keep track of your gaming time.

 ## Informations
-This basic and simple extension keeps track of how much time your playing video games and can alert you if your limit set is reached.
+This basic and simple extension keeps track of how much time your playing video games and can alert you if the limit set is reached.

-[!IMPORTANT]
+>[!NOTE]
-The time track works only when games are lunched via Playnite because it uses the `onGameStarted` event.
+> The time track works only when game is lunch via Playnite because it uses the `onGameStarted` event.

 ## Settings
 Three settings currently are available: